Find Out What's New with Rolling Doors and Security Grilles - Welcome to Cornell's Blog!

 An overhead roll up door has more durability because of its stronger gauge steel and smaller interlocking slats.
 All parts of an overhead roll up door are typically protected from outside damage because they coil up into a more protected space.
 Overhead roll up doors can be repaired on site rather than waiting for replacement parts to arrive.

 It’s important to recognize that any type of garage door can encounter damage.
 Whether it’s from equipment like trucks and forklifts or from people, door damage can be costly.
-Doors can also cause destruction themselves, from freefalls and destruction of equipment to employee injuries.
+Commercial doors can also cause destruction themselves, from freefalls and destruction of equipment to employee injuries.

 Rolling doors have come a long way since their inception.
 They’ve been improved to create safer, higher performance options that can withstand more cycles and prevent damage.
 In the case of increased traffic flow, high performance doors allow for faster speeds and reduce frustration and impatience when one is waiting for a door to open or close.